Aspirin helps relieve pain, inflammation, and fever.

-If you are going for an operation, including minor operations and dental work, inform your doctor or dentist that you are taking Aspirin.
+If you are going for an operation, including minor operations and dental work, inform your doctor or dentist that you are taking this medicine.

 For as long as you are taking this medicine, you may need to have regular blood tests to check your body's response to the medicine.
 Your doctor will advise you about how often you need to have blood tests.

-Aspirin may cause any of these side effects: headache, nausea, vomiting, stomach pain, ringing in the ears, rash and indigestion.
+Aspirin may cause any of the following side effects: headache, indigestion, nausea, vomiting, diarrhoea, stomach pain, runny nose, and dizziness with sensations of spinning.

 Some side effects may need immediate medical help.
 Alert your doctor quickly if you experience any of the following: